kodecocodes/i9t/custom-segues/custom-segues.markdown

 Let's go through what's happening here.

 1. You extract from the given transitioning context the to- controller and to- view that will be presented.
 Note that the controller is implicitly unwrapped as there will always be a to- controller, but the view is an optional as there may not be a to- view.
 You'll see why later.
-2. Add the to- view to the transition context.
+2. Add the to- view to the transition context `containerView` where the animation takes place.
 The framework doesn't add the to- view to the view hierarchy until the end of the transition, so you will need to add it to the hierarchy in your code so that you can see it scaling.
 3. The initial state for the to- view frame is a rectangle of zero size in the top left hand corner of the screen.
 Whenever you change the frame of a view, you should perform `layoutIfNeeded()` to update the view's constraints.
 4. The animation block is a simple animation to animate from the zero rectangle to the final frame that is calculated by the transition context.
 5. The transition context must always clean up at the end of the animation.
-This will finalize the view hierarchy and layout all views.
+Calling `completeTransition` will finalize the view hierarchy and layout all views.

 ### 4 - Set the Animator in the Segue

-Now you will tell the segue what animator to use during presentation. `UIViewControllerTransitioningDelegate` methods take care of this.

-Inside the **ScaleSegue** class add the delegate method:
+Inside the `UIViewControllerTransitioningDelegate` extension, add the delegate method:

 ```swift
 func animationControllerForPresentedController(presented: UIViewController,